videogramme/cheetah-responsive/README.md

 You can change the dimensions of the image versions--just make sure it is updated throughout the code.

+The larger image sizes will be lazy loaded.
+You could lazy load the small image size too by changing `src` to `data-src`, but this will cause viewers without JavaScript to see a blank spot instead of an image.

 ### Adding Pull Quotes

 	<div class="width-wider quote">"It’s a project for a generation, it’s going to take till 2040 or 2050, and it’s hard."</div>

+You can change the `width-wider` class to any of the standard size options (see below).
+Or add a `float-left` to make it float.

 ### Adding Contributors' Notes